sequelize/sequelize/docs/articles/getting-started.md

 });
 ```

 This will define a user model that has a username and password.
-Furthermore, Sequelize will automatically add the columns `id`, `createdAt` and `updatedAt`. `createdAt` and `updatedAt` are controlled by sequelize - when you `create` a model through sequelize `createdAt` will be set, and whenever you call `updateAttributes` / `save` on a model, `updatedAt` will be set.
+Furthermore, Sequelize will automatically add the columns `id`, `createdAt` and `updatedAt`. `createdAt` and `updatedAt` are controlled by Sequelize - when you `create` a model through Sequelize, `createdAt` will be set, and whenever you call `updateAttributes` / `save` on a model, `updatedAt` will be set.

 ### Synchronizing the schema